MullerPlumbingPayroll/Planning-and-Meetings/README.md

 | Diego | API and db connected. | Set up basic route to display users. |
 | Tanner | Mostly resting.
 Testing is working. |  Keep working on tests. |

+## Retro 1

+What did we accomplish?
+  * App - Basic views and CRUD operations for time entries
+  * Website - Learned and preliminary modifications for website
+  * APIs - Setting up repo, write/read from database

+What did we do well?
+  * Communication
+  * Stayed on track

+What did we do poorly?
+  * Testing

+## Sprint 1 Planning
+Client Meeting: Thursdays 4:00pm (Feb 7th, 21st, Mar 7th, Mar 21st, Apr 4th, Apr 18th, May 2nd)

+App - Research and Learning to connect to APIs and testing, few UI improvements APIs - Implementing signon, routing
+Website - Basic pages and templates, Learning

+Client Feeback